-When we were doing our bedroom makeover, I knew I wanted to include a filing cabinet and work out a system that allowed me to easily organise and access our important paperwork.
-The cabinet was going to be hidden away in the storage cupboard, but I really love the pop of bright colour we now have in the home office area thanks to this little beauty (from Officeworks).
+When we were doing our bedroom makeover, I knew I wanted to include a filing cabinet and work out a system that would allow me to easily organise and access our important paperwork.
+The cabinet was originally going to be hidden away in the storage cupboard, but I really love the pop of bright colour we now have in the home office area thanks to this little beauty (from Officeworks).

 Pictured below is my old filing system - a few expandable files, and a large box that I divided into categories with cardboard.
 It worked well enough, but I didn't like having multiple locations for paperwork.
-I wanted everything in the one place, and easily accessible.
+I wanted everything in the one place, and more easily accessible.

 The files come with a clear tab that you can easily slide along, plus inserts for labelling everything.

-So now that I had all my supplies, it was time to get stuck in.
+Now that I had all my supplies, it was time to get stuck in.
 I'm not going to lie, there were a million other things I would've preferred to be doing!
 But unfortunately sorting paperwork is just something that has to be done.
 Getting behind on it will catch up to you eventually and could lead to all sorts of other problems i.e. getting behind on your tax returns, misplacing important information, or having piles of paper building up around the house, causing you anxiety and stress.
 Not fun.

 Lastly, it was time to place the files into the cabinet.
 The tabs slide across the top of the file, so it was easy to group the categories/colours inside the large drawer.